 Applications for the James and Nan Farquhar Performing and Visual Arts Grants will be accepted February 1 through May 1 each year.

-Current grant recipients who wish to reapply should complete the application and submit a thank you letter addressed to the Farquhar family detailing their DPVA involvement.
-The letter should explain why they should continue to receive the award.
-Submit the thank you letter to email@example.com.
-Returning students must meet with the faculty of their respective discipline prior to May 1 for a performance evaluation and to review the thank you letter.
+Current grant recipients who wish to reapply should complete the application and schedule a meeting with the faculty of their respective discipline prior to May 1 for a performance evaluation.
 Faculty recommend continuation or discontinuation of the award.
-After the awards are approved, all applicants will receive a letter informing them of the decision.
+After the awards are approved, all applicants will receive notification of the decision.
 Amounts will be adjusted based on the funds available in the endowment.

 New applicants should complete the application and submit digital performance or work samples prior to firstname.lastname@example.org.
 Performance or work samples are evaluated by faculty in the respective disciplines prior to May 1 and awards are recommended.
 After the awards are approved, all applicants will receive a letter informing them of the decision.
 Amounts will be adjusted based on the funds available in the endowment.